ChunYen-Chang/Personalized-restaurant-RESTful-API/README.md

 7. Type `sudo python3 server.py` in your terminal to start the Falsk Web server

 8. Your server is running.
 Enjoy it!

-**EC2 instance which is in charge of receiving streaming data from Tweet API, communicating with Redis, performing sentiment analysis on Tweet data, and sending result to Mysql database:**
+**PART TWO: EC2 instance which is in charge of receiving streaming data from Tweet API, communicating with Redis, performing sentiment analysis on Tweet data, and sending result to Mysql database:**

 1. Install Redis in this EC2 instance